 Straighten Up

-The NHS has very helpfully detailed some of the that lead to muscle tension and some exercises that can alleviate any pain.
+The NHS has very helpfully detailed some of the most common posture mistakes that lead to muscle tension and some exercises that can alleviate any pain.
 We become used to sitting and standing in specific ways so it takes a bit of practice to correct bad posture, but it can do wonders for your back in the long run!

 Something as second-nature as hunching over your computer keyboard or phone can cause stiffness in your upper back or shoulder.
 This can be corrected with chest stretch exercises and pull-ups.
 Another common mistake is holding your phone between your ear and shoulder, which places strain on your neck muscles, your upper back and shoulders.
 Try neck stretches and neck rotations to tackle neck pain or stiffness.